sascha2schroeder/popEye/materials/CompareAlgorithms/CompareAlgorithms.md

 methods, the `chain` method is better in dealing with the more local deviations, but the method is not able to show its full potential here.
-Apparently, the distance between the fixations in the middle of the lines are too large in order to establish a single fixation sequence and the left sequence is assigned to the following line.
+Apparently, the distance between the fixations in the middle of the lines is too large in order to establish a single fixation sequence and the left sequence is assigned to the following line.
 This problem could potentially be ameliorated by increasing the `thresh_x` parameter (see below).
 With regard to the other methods, the `cluster` method obviously